addy-dclxvi/almighty-dotfiles/README.md

 Dunst will launch automatically if triggered by *notify-send* event (except if You're not using Display Manager, add `dunst &` to your ~/.xinitrc).
 And because this is a hacky trick, the album art can't adapt to the terminal size :disappointed_relieved:

-- **Skippy-XD** <br /> If You don't know, Skippy-XD is a program to expose the stacked windows.
+- **Skippy-XD** <br /> If you don't know, Skippy-XD is a program to expose the stacked windows.
 I usually use it when I go taskbar-less. <br />
 ![preview-skippy](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-skippy.jpg) <br />
 My Skippy-XD configuration looks like this, nothing special.